Another State Declares Gold/Silver as Legal Tender

 The U.S. Constitution (Article I, Section 10) provides for individual states to recognize gold and silver coins as payment for all debts.
 Last Wednesday, Oklahoma joined Louisiana, Texas, and Utah in exercising their Constitutional right to grant U.S. minted gold and silver coins legal tender status.

-Bartering with gold or silver coins is legal in all states.
+Bartering with silver or gold bullion coins is legal in all states.
 However, states with legal tender recognition make it much easier for citizens to receive payments or pay bills in gold or silver.
 Legal tender status means no state or local sales or income taxes apply to transactions involving gold and silver American Eagles (and certain other U.S. coins).

 At the federal level, capital gains taxes would still apply on coins whose value has appreciated in dollar terms.